f-bayer/SKHiPPR/docs_source/source/index.rst

 The modular framework enables easy addition of new problem formulations and comparison of stability methods.

 To install SKHiPPR locally on your machine, take a look at the :doc:`installation guide <installation>`.
-To get started, check out the :doc:`examples` or the :doc:`api`.
+To get started, check out the :doc:`examples` or the :doc:`api` section.

 ..
 A :doc:`full API reference <modules>` is also available, but not recommended for getting started.